What is bipolar disorder?

 - Risky or impulsive behaviors

-- Sudden shifts to intense levels of irritability
+- Sudden, intense irritability

 - Sadness, emptiness, or hopelessness